viktorov616/MovieWishlist/README.md

 This application allows you to fill out a wishlist of movies that you want to watch.

-Two ways of adding a movie into wishlist:
+Two ways to add a movie to the wishlist:
 * Search in the database;
 * Add manually.